libriscv/libriscv/README.md

 ./build.sh
 ./rvlinux <path to RISC-V ELF binary>
 ```

-The emulator is built 3 times for different purposes. `rvmicro` is built for micro-environments with custom heap and threads. `rvnewlib` has hooked up enough system calls to run newlib programs. `rvlinux` has all the system calls necessary to run a normal userspace linux program.
-Each emulator is capable of running both 32- and 64-bit RISC-V programs. `rvlinux` can be used for most programs.

 You can step through programs instruction by instruction by running the emulator with `DEBUG=1`:
 ```sh